imadBelattar/Testing-the-new-Google-Generative-AI/README.md

 - **GGAI.js:**
   The main script that orchestrates the interaction with Google's Generative AI.
 It includes functionality for generating content based on multimodal inputs.
+## please don't forget to create the 'img' folder, in order to upload images to it!!

 - **package.json and package-lock.json:**
   These files define the Node.js project configuration, dependencies, and scripts.
 They ensure a consistent development environment for contributors.